micaelacunhadev/micaelacunhadev/README.md

 ### Hi there 👋

 # 💫 About Me:
 I'm a Software Engineer with a background in Biomedical Engineering and Medical Physics.
-Looking to bring my skills into workings on projects that impacts people's lives!
-When I am not coding, you can find me solving nonograms, learning new languages, or hiking in the hope of beautiful views!
+Looking to bring my skills into workings on projects that impact people's lives!
+When I am not coding, you can find me solving nonograms, learning new languages, or hiking in the hope of finding beautiful views!

 ## 🌐 Socials: